The Context (TV programme): History

-In March 2020, the programme was suspended due to COVID-19 pandemic, however, Kay and Fraser often co-presented a half-hour weekly look at what's going on both sides of the Atlantic at 19:30 on Thursday and/or Friday.
+In March 2020, the programme was suspended due to the COVID-19 pandemic, however, Kay and Fraser often co-presented a half-hour weekly look at what's going on both sides of the Atlantic at 19:30 on Thursday and/or Friday.

 On 17 August 2020, the programme returned as BBC News with Katty and Christian.

 On 24 June 2021, the last programme in its previous format aired.
 In the back half of the final programme, frequent contributors Jon Sopel and Ron Christie featured, as well as a compilation of some of the show's highlights over the years.

+In January 2022, after having been off air for six months following Kay's departure, the programme was relaunched as The Context and since has been styled as The Context with Christian Fraser which aims to provide a discussion about international news with interviews of select guests and BBC News correspondents from around the world.

+In September 2022, Kay briefly returned as co-presenter and panellist following the death of Queen Elizabeth II and both Fraser and Kay presented the week of the 2022 United States elections.
+Kay also returned for the 2023 England local elections and for the coronation of Charles III and Camilla.

+Since the restructuring of the BBC News Channel in April 2023, the programme was moved into a primetime slot from 20:00 till 22:00 GMT, Christian Fraser was named a Chief Presenter on the News Channel as a whole, and the graphics and logo of the programme were updated to suit the channel's new digital vision.

 Format

 The one hour-long programme originally aired at 19:00 GMT/BST weekdays on the BBC News Channel in the UK, which meant 14:00 EST on BBC World News.
-In August 2020, the show moved to 21:00 GMT/BST in the UK, which means 16:00 EST on BBC World News.
+In August 2020, the show moved to 21:00 GMT/BST in the UK, 16:00 EST on BBC World News.

+Since April 2023, the programme is now aired and broadcast for two hours from 20:00 GMT/BST weekdays on BBC News around the world and across the UK.
+The programme uses Studio C, with the backdrop of London at night, the main anchor (usually Fraser) in the Broadcasting House studio and guests appearing via video for segments such as The Panel.

-Interviews were carried out both in the Washington studio and the London studio, with Kay and Fraser contributing to each other's interviews.
+Interviews have previously been carried out both in the Washington studio and the London studio, with Kay and Fraser contributing to each other's interviews.
 Regular contributors to the programme included Ron Christie, a Republican strategist who served as a former adviser to George W. Bush, BBC North America editor and relief presenter Jon Sopel, and political correspondents Rajini Vaidyanathan (Washington), Adam Fleming and Iain Watson (Westminster).
 In mid-2019, Vaidyanathan moved to Delhi and left the programme and John Pienaar - a former contributor - left the BBC to join Times Radio.